colebaty/auto-reporting/README.md

     - [ ] ~~automatically include frontmatter in new notes (for image rename)~~ handle in script - should be first file in list of files
     - [x] determine what maps to where from frontmatter -> report
         - [ ] make frontmatter template
+    - [ ] automate cherrytree to markdown - docker?

 # Long term to-do
 - [ ] some sort of "live preview" template solution